Ajai-Sharan/story-game/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.

-## Acknowledgments
-We would like to thank:
-- [OpenAI](https://openai.com/) for providing inspiration and tools for development.
-- The open-source community for libraries and frameworks used in this project.
-- Playtesters for their valuable feedback and suggestions.

-## Contact
-For any inquiries or feedback, please contact us at [email@example.com](mailto:email@example.com).